 Walmart and Target both stand out with affordable prices on brand-name laundry detergent.

 “Walmart and Target typically have better prices on laundry detergent compared to grocers and especially online retailers,” said Perez.
-“For example, a 100-ounce bottle of Tide Original Liquid Laundry detergent is currently on sale for $10.99 at my local King Soopers — but I can only get that price if I buy four, or spend close to $50.”
+“For example, a 100-ounce bottle of Tide Original Liquid Laundry detergent is currently on sale for $15.99 at my local King Soopers.”

 5. Cleaning Products